edmondchensj/cancer-research/README.md

 * This generates two key charts that show the distribution and trends of each topic.

 ## Acknowledgements
 Data is provided by the US National Library of Medicine (NLM) via the PubMed database.
-The topic modeling library used is Gensim.